J. Cole: 2020–2025: The Off-Season and Might Delete Later

+2026–present: The Fall-Off

+On January 14, 2026, Cole surprise-released an announcement for the release date and unveiled the cover art of his long-awaited seventh and final studio album, The Fall-Off, scheduling it for release on February 6.
+He also released a song named "Disc 2 Track 2" via his socials, accompanied by a music video, hinting that the album is a double album.
+On January 28, Cole released an EP, Birthday Blizzard '26, on his website, to celebrate his birthday.
+The EP, hosted by DJ Clue, contained Cole freestyling on instrumentals like "Victory", "Who Shot Ya?" among others.
+On February 6, Cole officially released The Fall-Off, featuring guest appearances from Burna Boy, Erykah Badu, Future, Morray, Petey Pablo, PJ, and Tems.
+During an AMA on his website, Cole revealed that he doesn't have any plans to make an album anytime soon, and would like to return to producing music.
+He also confirmed the release of the mixtape It's a Boy, which was originally supposed to release before The Fall-Off.

 Basketball career

 Cole played basketball at Terry Sanford High School in North Carolina.
 With an academic scholarship, he tried out as a walk-on at St. John's University and was one of 10 call-back players during his sophomore year.
 In 2012, Cole played for the Eastern Team during the NBA All-Star Weekend Celebrity Game.
 In 2013, Cole told Sports Illustrated, "Sports is where it started for me.
 It parallels my life.
 Rap is such a competitive thing.
 That's why I have to watch sports.
 I got to keep up.
 It's my life in just another form."

 On July 20, 2020, Cole released an article for The Players' Tribune, writing about his goals after graduating college to eventually playing professional basketball saying "if I can blow up in the next three years, that means I'll only be 27.
 That still might give me enough time to train and pursue a professional basketball career.
 I'll work hard enough to go play overseas and then try to work my way to the NBA."
 On July 31, 2020, Cole released his debut signature shoe in collaboration with Puma called the PUMA RS-Dreamer.
 In August 2020, it was also reported by Master P that Cole was training to tryout for the NBA.

 In September 2022, J. Cole was named as the cover athlete for NBA 2K23 on the Dreamer Edition, and was featured in the game, as well as a character in the game's "MyCareer" mode.
 Cole said in a press release, "NBA 2K has long been a place to discover new musical talent through their game and continues to be a gold standard for showcasing all things basketball culture.
 It's been an amazing journey to not only appear on a cover of this year's game, but to be part of the MyCareer storyline, soundtrack and bring the Dreamer brand into NBA 2K."